ayau3/c-p-and-e-final-project-spring-2018/README.md

 ## Timeline

-What did you do in each of the past five weeks?

 - Week 1: Write proposal
-- Week 2:
+- Week 2: Purchase microphone and neopixels and create a mockup of where we wanted all of the LEDs to be
-- Week 3:
+- Week 3: Programmed sensors and finalized layout of LEDs
-- Week 4:
+- Week 4: Finished painting Starry Night, created frame
-- Week 5: Present!
+- Week 5: Assembled all components, debugged neopixels, presented

 ## Completed Work